Assisted Living Market Sector Overview

 Depending on the facility and care it provides, a combination of assisted living transitioning to long term care is offered by some.
 As these additions of care capabilities are made, facilities are then tasked with aligning to deeper regulatory standards and more complex reimbursement guidelines.
 The commercial goal is patient retention; rather than a patient leaving an assisted living company's facility and experiencing a subsequent loss in revenue.
 The organizations retain the patient and whenever possible do so within the same confines of their existing residency proprety but perhaps in a different wing or building.
 The space vacated by the patient having a change in care needs is assigned to a new incoming patient so income streams are consistent.

-Technology In Facilities An Asset As Well As A Competitor
+Technology In Facilities An Asset And A Potential Competitor

 Telehealth is an emerging care and technology segment that is rapidly growing can have a positive impact in the assisted living patient population.
 It enables patients to be cared for / monitored remotely via mobile technology and other digital means.
 For fragile, high care patients living within assisted living facilities, clinician staff and the patient's primary care physicians can get ongoing insights as to the condition of the patient via telehealth resources.